 - More reliable software releases

 Let us discuss the advantages in detail

-The first benefit is that it allows customers to have better visibility into their software architecture and understand how different system parts interact.
+The first benefit is that it gives customers better visibility into their software architecture and an understanding of how different system parts interact.

 It also helps manage risk by providing a “single source of truth” for internal and external stakeholders who need to know about changes to the system.

-It enables more efficient communication between teams, speeding up decision-making processes as everyone has access to all relevant information.
+It enables more efficient team communication, speeding up decision-making processes as everyone can access all relevant information.
 This improved collaboration results in faster turnaround times and reduced development costs.

-Finally, it aids in troubleshooting and problem solving as it provides a snapshot of the system at any given time.
+Finally, it aids in troubleshooting and problem-solving by providing a snapshot of the system at any given time.

 - It takes time to understand because it’s too specific in details